Almantas1112/Sprint3/README.md

 7. Click on "Go Live" button to run live server.
 8. Site should be up and running.

+## What is new in Premium version?

+Premium version is with updated design, that's actually it!

 ## Creator

 This page is created for education purposes and I am the authot - Almantas Anciūnas (bit.lt PHP+JS student).